reactjs/react.dev/src/content/reference/react-dom/hooks/useFormStatus.md

 #### Caveats {/*caveats*/}

 * The `useFormStatus` Hook must be called from a Component that is rendered inside a `<form>`.
 * `useFormStatus` will only return status information for a parent `<form>`.
-It will not return status information for any `<form>` rendered in that same Component or children components.
+It will not return status information for any `<form>` rendered in that same Component or children Components.

 ---